Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/wall.md

 ## Emergency Slats/Flaps Handle

-Also included is the Emergency Slats/Flaps Extension handle, marked in yellow and black, at the top of the panel.
-This is handle is pulled to force high pressure air into the slats/flaps actuation system, causing them to deploy in event of control system failure.
+Also included is the Emergency Slats/Flaps Extension handle, marked in yellow and black, at the top of the box.
+This handle is pulled to force high pressure air into the slats/flaps actuation system, causing them to deploy in event of control system failure.